 No shots really needed, After 10 years of travel in SEA, everybody will at one point or another have the usual travelers discomfort, ie loose bowels.
 This from the newer bacteria you'll encounter reguardless of any preventative measures.
 Drink only the botteled water and try the street food at your own risk.
-At most make sure your tetnus is up to date, otherwise enjoy. about 7 years ago
+At most make sure your tetnus is up to date, otherwise enjoy. over 7 years ago

 Having spent time in Asia I'd agree.
-However, there are some things you CAN you to avoid food and water issues - my top tips would be only drink bottled water and take lots of anti-septic handwipes with you so you can wipe your hands every time you consider food, which, BTW, is usually FANTASTIC! about 7 years ago
+However, there are some things you CAN you to avoid food and water issues - my top tips would be only drink bottled water and take lots of anti-septic handwipes with you so you can wipe your hands every time you consider food, which, BTW, is usually FANTASTIC! over 7 years ago

 Don't miss the opportunity to try the street food, it's perhaps the best thing about Thailand.
 If you follow a few simple guidelines you should be okay.